cfrg/draft-irtf-cfrg-aegis-aead/draft-aegis-aead.md

 # Introduction

-This document describes the AEGIS-128L and AEGIS-256 authenticated encryption algorithms [AEGIS].
+This document describes the AEGIS-128L and AEGIS-256 authenticated encryption algorithms {{AEGIS}}.

-Both are constructed from the AES encryption round function [FIPS-AES] and target a 128-bit security level.
+Both are constructed from the AES encryption round function {{FIPS-AES}} and target a 128-bit security level.

 - AEGIS-128L has a 128-bit key, a 128-bit nonce, a 1024 bit state, a 128-bit authentication tag, and processes 256-bit input blocks.
 - AEGIS-256 has a 256-bit key, a 256-bit nonce, a 768-bit state and a 128-bit authentication tag, and processes 128-bit input blocks.